Michael Christopher Wendl: Covering and Matching Problems in Probability

 Wendl examined a number of matching and covering problems in combinatorial probability, especially as these problems apply to molecular biology.
 He determined the distribution of match counts of pairs of integer multisets in terms of Bell polynomials, a problem directly relevant to physical mapping of DNA.
 Prior to this, investigators had used a number of ad-hoc quantifiers, like the Sulston score, which idealized match trials as being independent.
 His result for the multiple-group birthday proposition solves various related "collision problems", e.g. some types of P2P searching.
 He has also examined a variety of 1-dimensional covering problems (see review by Cyril Domb), generalizing the basic configuration to forms relevant to molecular biology.
 His covering investigation of rare DNA variants with Richard K. Wilson played a role in designing the 1000 Genomes Project.

 Bioinformatics and Biostatistics

 Wendl co-wrote Phred, a widely used DNA trace analyzer that converted raw output stream of early DNA sequence machines to sequence strings.
-He has also contributed extensively to biostatistical analysis of cancer studies.
+He has contributed extensively to biostatistical analysis of cancer studies and to the bioinformatics toolbase, collaborating frequently with Li Ding, Elaine Mardis, and Richard K. Wilson.